HighPoint/aws-powershell-aerolite/README.md

 4) Open the HTTPS port 443 in the EC2's Security Group.

-5) Navigate to AWS Step Functions.
+5) Navigate to the Step Functions.
+"Aerolite-PowerShell" should appear as an option under "State Machines."
+Select the "Aerolite-PowerShell" blue hyperlink.

 # Samples